Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Introduction

-With the aim of reducing conservativeness, \ac{SLS}~\cite{Anderson2019} has been introduced to jointly and convexly optimize the error feedback and nominal trajectory.
-Because the error feedback is optimized online, the offline system-specific design is reduced, and \ac{SLS}-based \ac{RMPC} typically exhibits reduced conservatism~\cite{leeman2022predictive,sieber2021system}, especially in the case of parametric uncertainties~\cite{Chen2022RobustSynthesis}.
-While \ac{SLS} has been extended to nonlinear systems~\cite{Dimitar2020, conger2022nonlinear,furieri2022neural}, including a formulation with robust constraint satisfaction~\cite{Leeman2023RobustSynthesis}, none of the previous approaches have considered parametric uncertainties.
-In this paper, we fill this gap by incorporating the treatment of parametric uncertainties within the \ac{SLS} framework for nonlinear systems.
+With the aim of reducing conservatism, \ac{SLS}~\cite{Anderson2019} has been introduced to jointly and convexly optimize the error feedback and nominal trajectory.
+Because the error feedback is optimized online, the offline system-specific design is reduced, and \ac{SLS}-based \ac{RMPC} typically exhibits reduced conservatism~\cite{leeman2022predictive,sieber2021system}, especially with parametric uncertainties~\cite{Chen2022RobustSynthesis}.
+While \ac{SLS} has been extended to nonlinear systems~\cite{Dimitar2020, conger2022nonlinear,furieri2022neural,chen2023safety}, including a formulation with robust constraint satisfaction~\cite{Leeman2023RobustSynthesis}, none of the previous approaches have considered parametric uncertainties.
+In this paper, we fill this gap by treating parametric uncertainties similarly as in linear \ac{SLS}~\cite{Chen2022RobustSynthesis}, all while optimizing the nonlinear trajectory.